craze/CrazeBot/README.txt

-GeoBot is an IRC bot designed for the TwitchTV IRC servers.
+GeoBot is an IRC bot designed for the Twitch IRC servers.

 http://bashtech.net/wiki/Geobot